Josh Lowe Player Props: Rays vs. Braves

 Josh Lowe At The Plate

-- Lowe has driven home a run in 30 games this year (42.9%), including more than one RBI in 15.7% of his games and producing three or more of his team's runs on four occasions..
+- In 30 games this season (42.3%), Lowe has picked up an RBI, and in 11 of those games (15.5%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

+- In 29 of 71 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.